Andrej Meszároš: International play

 Meszároš debuted internationally for Slovakia in the 2003 World U18 Championships as team captain.
 After a strong round robin, finishing second in their group behind the United States, Slovakia upset the Czech Republic and Russia before being defeated by Canada 3–0 in the gold medal game, earning silver.
 Meszároš finished with four points in seven games, third in tournament scoring among defencemen.

 In 2004, Meszároš competed in World Junior Championships in Finland.
 After losing their quarter-final match against the Czech Republic, Slovakia was then defeated 3–2 by Russia in the fifth place game.
 Meszároš scored a goal and an assist in six games.
 Later that year, he made his senior international debut with Slovakia in the 2004 World Championships.
 Meszároš recorded one assist in seven games as Slovakia was defeated 1–0 by the United States in the bronze medal game.
 At 18-years-of-age, he was the youngest player to compete for Slovakia in both 2004 tournaments.

 Meszároš made his second World Junior appearance in 2005, returning as team captain.
 Despite three goals and one assist from Meszároš, Slovakia failed to qualify for the medal rounds.

 During his rookie NHL season in 2005–06, Meszároš was chosen to Slovakia's 2006 Olympic hockey team in Turin and registered two assists in six games.
 As a 20-year-old, he was the second-youngest player in the tournament, behind only Russia's Evgeni Malkin.
-After the Ottawa Senators were was eliminated in the second round of the NHL playoffs, Meszároš joined Slovakia for one game in the 2006 World Championships.
+After the Ottawa Senators were eliminated in the second round of the NHL playoffs, Meszároš joined Slovakia for one game in the 2006 World Championships.
 Slovakia ultimately finished eighth in the tournament.